Want excellent investment advice? Buy low, sell high.

 A Northwestern team analyzed rolling, 10-year returns of $1 million invested immediately in the U.S. markets versus dollar-cost averaging.
 In the dollar-cost averaging scenario, the money was invested evenly over 12 months and held for the remaining nine years.
 They varied the portfolio composition from 100% equities or 100% fixed income, including money markets, and a 60/40 split between equities and fixed income.

-However, another study pointed out that the length of time for DCA made a difference.
+However, another study highlighted that the duration of DCA treatment made a difference.
 Over 36-month intervals, the lump sum beat the dollar cost, averaging more than 90 percent of the time.
 However, the results were much closer over six-month time frames.

 Who Should Consider a Dollar-Cost-Averaging Strategy